AdaCore/gnatstudio/docs/users_guide/tools.rst

 GPS relies on `gnattest` tool that creates unit-test stubs as well as a test driver infrastructure (harness).
 Harness can be generated for project hierarchy, single project or a package.
-Generation process can be launched from `Tools->GNATTest` menu or from contextual menu.
+Generation process can be launched from `Tools->GNATtest` menu or from contextual menu.

 After generation of harness project GPS will switch to it, allowing you to implement tests, compile and run the harness.
 At any moment you can exit harness project and return to original project.

-The GNATTest Menu
+The GNATtest Menu
 -----------------

-The `GNATTest` submenu is available from the `Tools` global menu and
+The `GNATtest` submenu is available from the `Tools` global menu and
 contains:

 *Generate unit test setup*